Lymphoma

 Persistent IL-2 regulated HHV-6 infection of adult T-cell leukemia cells causes T cell leukemia to progress more rapidly (Ojima 2005), but in vivo studies have not yet confirmed a pathogenetic role for HHV-6 in this disease.
 Studies of the role of HHV-6 in acute leukemia are mixed.
 HHV-6 antibody titers may be higher in patients with acute myeloid leukemia (AML) but not with acute lymphoblastic leukemia (ALL) (Gentile 1999).
 Salonen et al found that 40% of children with leukemia had IgM antibodies to HHV-6 compared to 7.7% of reference subjects.
 (Salonen 2002).
 However, molecular studies have so far failed to show a higher rate of HHV-6 DNA in children with ALL compared with healthy subjects (Barozzi 1995).
 Although a recent report found higher rates of seropositivity to human cytomegalovirus (HCMV) among patients with B cell chronic lymphocytic leukemia (CLL) than among healthy control subjects, the same was not true for seropositivity to HHV-6 (or EBV and HHV-7) (Steininger 2009).
 In conclusion, with the possible exception of adult T-cell leukemia, available data do not lend support to a role for HHV-6 in human acute leukemias.

-In 2008, Broccolo et al suggested that HHV-6 infection alone or together with CMV infection may increase the risk of developing squamous intraepithelial lesions (SIL’s) and eventually cervical carcinoma/cancer in women (Broccolo 2008).
+In 2008, Broccolo et al found that the prevalence of HHV-6 DNA was significantly higher in high-grade squamous intraepithelial lesions (HSIL)—a known precursor to cervical cancer—compared to samples from healthy women (Broccolo 2008).
+In addition, co-presence of CMV and HHV-6 DNA was significantly higher in patients with SIL compared to controls.
 In a study to determine the prevalence of EBV in adenocarcinomas and squamous-cell lung carcinomas (Gomez-Roman 2009), HHV-6 was reported as the only viral agent present in two cases of adenocarcinomas.
+These findings suggest that HHV-6 alone or together with CMV may contribute to the development of cervical cancer.

 CNS Tumors/Glioma